 Kentucky Equality Federation and Jordan Palmer

-The Kentucky Equality Federation was founded by Jordan Palmer in 2004 and is the only, original statewide LGBTIQ+ civil rights organization remaining.
+The Kentucky Equality Federation was founded by Jordan Palmer in 2004 and is the only, original statewide LGBTIQ+ gay civil rights organization remaining.
 We assist and act as public advocate for people who have been bullied, discriminated against, or victimized in addition to assisting them with legal remedies.
 When the laws have not caught up to the moral needs of society, we will seek their modification, pursuant to the creation of a just society.

-The end of discrimination is not simply the elimination of flagrant abuses, rather it is the ability of a person to fully exercise their Kentucky human rights to the same full extent enjoyed by their peers, without fear of retribution, aspersion, or harm, be that harm political or social.
+The end of discrimination is not simply the elimination of flagrant abuses, instead, it is the ability of a person to fully exercise their Kentucky human rights to the same full extent enjoyed by their peers, without fear of retribution, aspersion, or harm, be that harm political or social.

 The history of the Kentucky Equality Federation and Mr. Jordan Palmer